leucos/toji/README.md

 When symbolic dates (e.g. `week`, `yesterday`, ...) are used, the generated date depends on context.
-The start date is 00:00 in the first day of the period. if used in to, it will be the 23:59 in the last day of the period. if -to is omitted, the first value is implied (e.g. `toji sync yesterday` is equivalent to `toji sync yesterday -to yesterday`).
+The start date is 00:00 in the first day of the period.
+If used in `-to`, it will be the 23:59 in the last day of the period. if `-to` is omitted, the first value is implied (e.g. `toji sync yesterday` is equivalent to `toji sync yesterday -to yesterday`).

 Finally, weekdays have short form equivalents (`mon`, `tue`, `wed`, `thu`,